-Costa Rica has been on my list for years.
-In fact it’s so high on the list that we’ve considered living in the country!
-Which is quite something as we’d never visited before.
-Why were we so enamored with a country we’d never seen?
-Once you read about Costa Rica and our reasons to visit Costa Rica you’ll understand…
+Costa Rica has been on my travel wish list for years.
+In fact it was so high on the list that we’d considered moving to the country even though we’d never visited.
+What’s so special about Costa Rica?
+Read about this beautiful country and our reasons to visit Costa Rica and you’ll understand…

 Costa Rica has almost 6% of the world’s biodiversity despite only occupying .03% of Earth’s landmass.
 In this country, roughly the size of Denmark (or West Virginia in the U.S.), there are 12 very different microclimates.
 And if this wasn’t enough to draw a nature lover like myself, Costa Rica is also known for its gorgeous beaches, outdoor activities, and very friendly people.
 But if you’re not yet convinced you should plan a holiday in Costa Rica, read on.

 If you ask someone, “what is Costa Rica known for?” they will most likely answer its natural beauty and abundant wildlife.
 The country’s wildlife refuges support jaguars, tapirs, sloths, green and leatherback sea turtles, and four varieties of monkey.
 There are bats, insects, and lots of amphibian species.
 And almost 10% of the world’s bird species can be found in Costa Rica.
 But before we get into the amazing wildlife found on an ecotourism trip, let’s take a look at the other reasons to visit Costa Rica.

 1. Costa Rica is a world leader in Sustainable Tourism.